Program Overview

 This morning the ship arrives in Seville, where you will disembark after breakfast for a full-day excursion.

-Begin your tour of this storied city with a visit to the Royal Alcázar of Seville, a fortified 11th century Moorish palace and gardens that represents both the Islamic and Christian cultures that have ruled over the centuries.
+Begin your tour of this storied city with a visit to the Royal Alcázar of Seville, a fortified 11th-century Moorish palace and gardens that represent both the Islamic and Christian cultures that have ruled over the centuries.
 A UNESCO World Heritage site, its architecture is an evolving tapestry of Mudéjar style and a blend of Islamic, Gothic, Renaissance, Baroque and Romantic influences.
 Today, the Alcázar is one of the official residences of the Spanish royal family and the oldest royal palace in Europe that’s still in use.

-Return to the ship for dinner on board this evening as we cruise to Portugal.
+Enjoy dinner on board this evening as we cruise to Portugal.

 Once the center of trade between Moorish Portugal and Africa, the ancient maritime port of Lagos was founded more than 2,000 years ago.
 Your afternoon excursion includes a visit to the statue of Infante Dom Henrique — a monument to Prince Henry the Navigator — and the intricately carved Church of San Antonio.
 Built in 1707 and re-built after an earthquake in 1755, the church is a fine example of Baroque architecture.
 You will also learn more about the disturbing history of slavery in Lagos during the 15th century with a visit the Mercado de Escravos, site of the first slave market in Europe.
 This somber landmark, now a museum, tells the story of the African men and women who were brought to Portugal against their will.